-- a.
-Market research is required for all requirements in excess of the SAT, and for those SAT or below when adequate information is not available and the circumstances justify its cost (see FAR Subpart 10.001(a)(2)); and is the method of collecting and analyzing information about capabilities within the market to satisfy Agency needs. - b.
+a.
+Market research is a vital part of the procurement process.
+It is the method of collecting and analyzing information about capabilities within the market to satisfy Agency needs.
+Market research is required for 1) all requirements in excess of the SAT, 2) requirements at or below SAT when adequate information is not available, and 3 when circumstances justify the cost.

+b.
 The PM/RO conducts initial market research to identify sources, with an emphasis on SB.
+Full market research is required on each requirement every 18 months, with certain exceptions, such as priced/awarded options.
+Market research should answer:

-Market research should answer: - (1) Are sources available to satisfy the Government's requirement? - (2) Are there commercial items available, or items that can be modified to meet the requirement? - (3) What is the standard industry practice for this type of item (contract type, warranty terms, production, distribution, support, etc.)? - (4) Do the items meet recovered materials and domestic source requirements, energy conservation, and Section 508 compliance standards (electronic and IT)? - (5) Are there qualified SBs capable of providing the product or service? - (6) Are there sufficient sources to ensure effective competition?
+(1) Are sources available to satisfy the Federal Government's requirement?

+(2) Are there commercial items available, or items that can be modified to meet the requirement?

+(3) What is the standard industry practice for this type of item (contract type, warranty terms, production, distribution, support, etc.)?

+(4) Do the items meet recovered materials and domestic source requirements, energy conservation, and Section 508 compliance standards (electronic and IT)?

-- c.
-RA personnel may contact contractors to determine whether they are capable of providing the product or service required; however, they must refrain from asking vendors for price quotes/proposals. - d.
-In the case where market research indicates either a single or limited sources, RA personnel must use the J&A template for RAs from Resource Page to: - (1) Include whether there are sources available that offer a similar product or service. - (2) Determine whether the similar product or service is acceptable, or what makes alternate products or services unacceptable. - (3) Enclose an analysis specifying how the cost of the single or limited sources represents the best alternative for the Government versus the product or service offered by the alternate source or sources. - (4) Have a statement that the results of the market research will be supported with a J&A for requirements that recommends limiting the number of sources, if applicable. - e.
-The DCMA Market Research Report form, located on the Resource Page, contains instructions on how to complete the form.
-The form also contains a 508 Compliance Checklist addendum which must be completed for all acquisitions.
-The last pages of the 508 Compliance Checklist contains a useful list of websites and resources for conducting market research. - f.
-The RA completes and signs the Market Research Report and submits the form along with the Source List, which is available on the Resource Page. - g.
-Assistance in preparing the form will be provided by contracting professionals. - h.
-PC contracting personnel will conduct independent market research to validate information received from the RA, and will summarize their final recommendation for the procurement strategy or plan.
+(5) Are there qualified SBs capable of providing the product or service?

+(6) Are there sufficient sources to ensure effective competition?

+c.
+RA personnel may contact contractors to determine whether they can provide the product or service required; however, they must refrain from asking vendors for price quotes/proposals.
+Only KOs and CSs are authorized by law to request and discuss pricing information.

+d.
+In the case where market research indicates either a single source or limited sources, RA personnel must use the Justification Template for Limiting Competition from the Resource Page to:

+(1) Include whether there are sources available that offer a similar product or service.

+(2) Determine whether the similar product or service is acceptable, or what makes alternate products or services unacceptable.

+(3) Enclose an analysis specifying how the cost of single or limited sources represent the best alternative for the Federal Government versus the product or service offered by the alternate source or sources.

+(4) Have a statement in the Market Research Report indicating the results of the market research will be supported with a J&A for requirements recommending limiting the number of sources, if applicable.

+(5) Ensure Market Research Reports contain procurement sensitive markings and are maintained securely.
+Law prohibits unauthorized release of procurement sensitive information.

+e.
+The DCMA Market Research Report Form, located on the Resource Page, contains instructions on how to complete the form.
+The last pages of the Market Research Form contain a list of useful websites and resources for conducting market research.

+f.
+The RA completes and signs the Market Research Report and submits the form along with the Source List, which are both available on the Resource Page.

+g.
+Assistance in preparing the form will be provided by contracting professionals.

+h.
+PC contracting personnel will also conduct independent market research to validate information received from the RA and will summarize their final recommendation for the procurement strategy or plan.
 The RA and the KO will sign the form.